stcarrez/ada-ado/README.md

 refer to the [Installation](https://ada-ado.readthedocs.io/en/latest/Installation/) guide.
 Otherwise, you can easily configure and build the library with the steps described below.

-The support for SQLite, MySQL and PostgreSQL are enabled only when a `HAVE_XXX=yes` configuration variable is defined.
+The support for SQLite, MySQL/MariaDB and PostgreSQL are enabled only when a `HAVE_XXX=yes` configuration variable is defined.
 Run the setup command that records in the `Makefile.conf` the configuration you want to build.

 The `HAVE_ALIRE` configuration allows you to build with [Alire](https://alire.ada.dev/) or not.

-The example below enables the SQLite and PostgreSQL components but disables the MySQL support and disables the use of [Alire](https://alire.ada.dev/) to build the library.
+The example below enables the SQLite and PostgreSQL components but disables the MySQL/MariaDB support and disables the use of [Alire](https://alire.ada.dev/) to build the library.

 ```